juanfonsecasolis/ARAPSUAA/README.md

 * /tmp/outputDataAPS/covarianceMatrices
 * /tmp/outputDataAPS/snr

-**Note:** if you are using PyCharm to run the code as a project then remember to mark the /src folder as the source folder, to avoid dependencies errors.
+**Note:** if you are using PyCharm to run the code as a project then remember to mark the /src folder as the source folder, to avoid dependency errors.

 Data used in the paper
 ---